-Joy Becker’s interest in dog training was sparked when she began to volunteer at Pets Alive Westchester Shelter in Elmsford NY, and became inspired by their head trainer.
+Joy Becker’s interest in dog training was sparked when she began to volunteer at Pets Alive Westchester Shelter in Elmsford NY and became inspired by their head trainer.
 Joy quickly developed a passion for helping shelter dogs get adopted using a positive reward based training program called Train-To-Adopt.
 She also volunteered to assist the head trainer in the shelter’s weekly group training classes, geared toward helping new adopters and their dogs.

 Joy attended an eighteen month program with The Northeast Regional Training Academy, mentored by the Founder and Director of the Academy as well as Director of DogCentric Training, Bobbie Bhambree.
 Joy’s training took place mostly at the New Rochelle Humane Society, implementing their Train-To-Adopt Program, with a variety of both purebreds and mixed breeds.
 She continues to stay current in the field by attending seminars of some of the nation's most renowned reward based trainers and she is a member of the Association of Professional Dog Trainers (APDT).
 Joy continues to devote time volunteering her training skills with the dogs at the Humane Society of Westchester at New Rochelle, in her ongoing commitment to help shelter dogs find loving homes.
 As of October 2017, Joy is working at The Humane Society of Westchester at New Rochelle as Volunteer Coordinator.

 "I can’t tell you the difference you made in Trevor's and my life after your sessions with us.
 I learned to be more consistent and Trevor more obedient with just a few lessons.
 Your gentle but firm approach to my pit bull was all he needed to become easier for me to handle.
 You showed me that he is very intelligent but needs firm, consistent and repetitive sessions to help him to learn: 1) Delayed gratification – to sit and wait for a command to start eating as I give him his food or treats.
 2) Commands of – sit, stay, down,come.
 3) Loose lease walking- preventing him from pulling me during our walks and walking calmly beside me.
 4) Tips on not allowing him to jump on me or visitors during greetings."
 Thank you for your help in assisting me in managing so energetic and powerful a dog.
 Trevor and I are forever grateful."